laurajsdias/test-devsecops-actionnetwork/README.md

 - Encrypted access to the website via the load balancer (using self-signed certificate as an example)
 - A UserData script encoded on the LaunchTemplate that installs yum-cron and uses a customized yum-cron.conf file (uploaded to S3) that schedules security and package updates every 24h.
 - Scripts to create bucket, upload necessary files to S3, generate certificate and do the lauching of the Cloudformation stacks.
+- Security measures such as: using .gitignore to avoid uploading .env, our KeyPair, the generated certificate and its private key to the repository, and using variable $ACCOUNT_ID to avoid credential exposure.

 NOT DELIVERED:
 - Automatic scale and descale based on simulated load.
 But I've tested it manually installing the stress package (install-stress-util-ec2.sh) in all servers and putting manually a threshold for CPU usage and it worked (the command used on the servers was "stress -c 8").
 - Method to automatically update or replace servers upon updates and test them to check if everything is ok before going in 'production'.

 IDEAS TO MAKE MORE PRODUCTION-READY:
-- Remove hardcoded stuff like AccountID, credentials and create secrets.
 - Improve the process so it has minimal manual steps.
 For example:
- . create the S3-Read-Only IAM Role through the web-servers-stack (i've tried, but I'm missing some detail and it's not working).
+ . create the S3-Read-Only IAM Role through the web-servers-stack (i've tried, I left the code commented under S3ReadOnlyRole resource, but I'm missing some detail and it's not working).
  . use Cloudformation to provision the infra and code automatically in an ElasticBeanStack environment, and remove the step of uploading the files to S3.
+- Use Certificate Manager and Route 53 to better manage the certificate being used in production and create a proper DNS for the website.

- >>> **Address to the one I launched: https://**
+ >>> **Address to the one I launched: https://https://loadbalancer-1076819742.us-east-1.elb.amazonaws.com/**

 ### 🔽 Refs